juri/subtweak/README.md

 This package can be used from the command line or as a Swift library.
 The supported operations are:

 - Remove a subtitle
-- Set the duration of a subtitle, optionally adjusting the following subtitles
+- Set the duration or the end time of a subtitle, optionally adjusting the following subtitles
 - Set the start time of a subtitle, optionally adjusting the following subtitles

 ## Command Line